annieetang/color-sudoku/DESIGN.md

 ### Testing plan

 *Unit testing*.
 A small test program to test each module to make sure it does what it's supposed to do.
 Modules: creating the sudoku, solving the sudoku.
+Can be found in `create.c` and `solve.c`.

 *Fuzz testing*.
 Use the creator to generate **n** puzzles, where **n** is a command-line argument and test solver for these grids.
 Check the following:
 	- The solution is valid, i.e, it follows Sudoku rules and doesn’t change already filled cells in the grids